 If you answered A, B or C I am afraid you are wrong.
 The answer is of course D. It is an unpopular measure of the stock market's expectation of volatility implied by S&P 500 index options.
 Pundits use it scare the pants off you.
 And there have been plenty of pantless punters running around recently.
 You see the new game in town is Snakes and Ladders.
 Without the ladders.

 I read earlier today that the next phase of the game is something called a dead cat bounce.
 I am happy to relate that neither Mr. nor Mrs. Hu has ever tried to test this, not being in possession of the aforementioned necessary equipment, to wit, a dead cat.
 Long may this state continue.
+I have the significant advantage over Mrs. Hu of having very limited Cantonese so I have no idea what the pundits are saying.
 I wonder what the Cantonese is for ‘dead cat bounce’.

 Snakes & Ladders is especially popular in Hong Kong.
 The HSI continues its judder downwards.
 Each morning Mrs. Hu watches the 9am pre-market TV programme.
 Bloomberg this is not.
 People phone in and bemoan the fact that their shares have fallen and appeal for guidance.
 The proper guidance would probably be to switch off the TV.
 Nevertheless the experts pull up their charts and draw ominous lines, invariably sloping down.